Codogey/blog/src/posts/the-steps-of-system-design/index.md

 - Are we focusing on the backend only or are we developing the front-end too?
 - we should clarify what parts of the system we will be focusing on.

+Functional/Non-functional requirements

 ## Step 2: System interface definition

 ## Step 3: Back-of-envelope estimation
-what to care?
-QPS, storage, netword bandwidth.
+what to care? traffic, QPS, storage, netword bandwidth.
 How thess things affect our decisions?

 ## Step 4: Defining data model
 SQL vs NoSQL